 Why Pay Equity Compensation

 Unlike an employee’s upfront salary, equity compensation is based on performance, but not just on the individual employee’s performance.
 The compensation is tied to the entire company’s performance, or, more specifically, the equity of a company’s stock, which is equal to the company’s net worth, or the monetary value of the company minus expenses and debts.
 Since an employee’s earning of equity compensation ties directly to the worth of the company, equity compensation works as an incentive to encourage employees to work toward increasing the company’s net worth for stockholders.
+In the right environment, it can boost morale and incentivize team members by making them invested in the business's success.

 Equity Compensation as Pay